-Jupyter Notebook Anaconda - For AI model training, Artur uses Jupyter Notebook Anaconda. and popular These tools are researchers among and educators but can be difficult for students to install locally to storage complexity issues.
+Jupyter Notebook & Anaconda - For AI model training, Artur uses Jupyter Notebook Anaconda. and popular These tools are researchers among and educators but can be difficult for students to install locally due to storage and complexity issues.
 Artur suggests the need for more accessible, online-based AI training platforms.

-Alteryx - a tool commonly used by Big 4 firms for building Al models without requiring extensive programming knowledge.
-However, he pointed out that this tool can be prohibitively expensive, highlighting the need for more affordable Al training platforms.
+Alteryx - a tool commonly used by Big 4 firms for building AI models without requiring extensive programming knowledge.
+However, he pointed out that this tool can be prohibitively expensive, highlighting the need for more affordable AI training platforms.